MaxiB0nng/Adusta/README.md

 - A modern browser that supports HTML5 Canvas.

 ## How to Play
-1. either downlod the repositorie or go to adusta.dk to play
+1. Either downlod the repository or go to https://adusta.dk to play
 2. Use the controls to move, aim, and fire at your opponent.
 3. Destroy the opposing tank before your health runs out!